 Using humor in your marketing can help you break down barriers with your audience, while also catching their attention.
 Marketing with humor also creates a memorable experience and is a fascinating way to build a bridge with your audience and potential customers.

-95% of Marketers Have Dedicated a Budget for Influencer Marketing
+4. 95% of Marketers Have Dedicated Budget for Influencer Marketing

 Influencer marketing is on the rise and the majority of influencers are women.
 Women are responsible for the rise of social media and digital influence according to Promise Phelon, CEO at TapInfluence.
 Millennial women are influencing the way things are being purchased in and around the home more than ever before and that’s thanks to influencers.
 Consider taking a dip in the influencer pond for your next campaign.

 Rand Fishkin the Wizard of Moz at Moz, spoke about how our cultural conditioning and specific perspectives can affect how we do things every day.
-Whether you’re writing content, choosing keywords or optimizing a website it’s important to understand how your cultural conditioning can affect those tasks.
-If at all possible try and take yourself out of the equation and lean more on research.
+Whether you’re writing content, choosing keywords or optimizing a website, it’s important to understand how your cultural conditioning can affect those tasks.
+If at all possible try and take yourself out of the equation and lean more on research and data.